 - Fill the trampoline with a bunch of balloons and have ballon bounce contests.
 (Super cute trampoline ideas!)

-- Have an outdoor movie viewing.
+- Have an outdoor movie viewing for a fun movie night.

 - Listen to podcast stories or stories on audiobooks.